 ...

 What Is a SATA Hard Drive?

-SATA hard drives intended for desktop computers are typically 4 inches wide, 1.03 inches tall, and 5.79 inches long, and they are usually referred to as 3.5-inch hard drives.
-SATA hard drives intended for laptops are typically 2.7 inches wide, 0.37 inches tall, and 3.96 inches long, and they are usually referred to as 2.5-inch hard drives.
+Often known as 3.5-inch hard drives, SATA hard drives for desktop computers are normally 4 inches wide, 1.03 inches tall, and 5.79 inches long.
+Usually referred to as 2.5-inch hard drives, SATA hard drives used for laptops are 2.7 inches wide, 0.37 inches height, and 3.96 inches long.

+...